 AI trends then, are about how we look to introduce better convenience for the end customer; faster access to services, more relevant offers, better loyalty, better ways to pay, time-relevant pricing.
 Retail AI trends are driven by convenience.

 But in the world today, AI trends are impacting us in more than just retail.
 Manufacturing and engineering is already being driven by the so-called Augmented Workforce, the ability for humans and machines to interact, for AI to assist.
 Support services are being streamlined thanks to enhanced chatbots and even AI-driven voice assistance.
 In cybersecurity, AI trends around payment management are helping to protect us from inappropriate use of our payment cards.
-And finally medicine, where AI trends are helping us in the fight against COVID-19.
+And finally medicine, where AI trends are helping us drug discover and clinical development to design and develop powerful immunotherapies, thereby revolutionizing the process of drug discovery and development.
+The AI technique also plays a huge role in the fight against COVID-19.

 Why is AI booming now?